 - Students required to take the Keystone Exams based on courses scheduled must report to the school to do so

 - Seniors must complete all graduation requirements

-Please check out the links to the left for more information, including our brochure, student handbook, and application.
+Please check out the links above for more information, including our brochure, student handbook, and application.

 Once an application is received, it will be reviewed by our educational team to determine the best placement for the student.
 The criteria that are examined include the following.
 The higher the score, the more likely the student will be to succeed in a cyber program.

 |Attendance||Student has a medical issue or social issue that is causing poor attendance.
 This medical or social issue will not keep the student from logging on to complete work successfully at home or in the cyber lab.||Student has poor attendance, but due to no extenuating circumstance.
 Administration and cyber staff has reservations about the attendance problems persisting and/or getting worse in a cyber setting.||Administration, guidance, parent or student believes that attendance in cyber will not be to a level where the student can be successful in their necessary credits.|